Pardon the dust!

 Huge amount of detail

-You wouldnt expect there to me much detail in a simple game like this, but the developers have really been creative about their level design.
+You wouldn't expect there to me much detail in a simple game like this, but the developers have really been creative about their level design.
 There are scores of different objects to toss around, and some of them even feature unique behaviors.
 For example, dinner plates and flower pots will shatter when they hit the floor, and like any playful kitty, you can unroll the toilet paper or send the ball flying in the spinning ring.

 Different level themes

 While the room layouts and their contents are created randomly, there are several different themes.
-Most of these resemble a persons home, but there are more fantastic locations like a supermarket, mad scientists laboratory, a dinosaur exhibit, and even a giant maze created from cardboard boxes.
+Most of these resemble a person's home, but there are more fantastic locations like a supermarket, mad scientist's laboratory, a dinosaur exhibit, and even a giant maze created from cardboard boxes.

-Some of the more elaborate themes also change your goals; for example, in the supermarket level the only items that count towards completing the level are the ones on your shopping list.
+Some of the more elaborate themes also change your goals; for example, in the supermarket level the only items that count towards completing the level are the ones on your "shopping list".

 Two ways to play